Koredotcom/docs/docs/xo/automation/natural-language/training/machine-learning-engine.md

 <p>Before using this feature, enable the <a href="https://developer.kore.ai/docs/bots/nlp/llm-and-generative-ai/#Integration_Setup">OpenAI Integration</a>.</p>
 </div>

-The Kore.ai XO platform allows developers to create a Natural Language Understanding (NLU) model through **OpenAI integration** integration for use in a virtual assistant.
+The XO platform allows developers to create a Natural Language Understanding (NLU) model through **OpenAI integration** integration for use in a virtual assistant.
 The **Zero-Shot Learning (ZSL) Model** allows developers to quickly create the model without needing training data.
 Instead, it relies on a pre-trained language model and a logic learning machine (LLM) to identify the intention of a user through the utterance based on semantic similarity.
 This feature uses the intent name to map or identify the intent name’s similarity with the user input to predict the utterances accurately.
 Thus, the intents have to be defined very well.
 This approach is well-suited for virtual assistants with relatively fewer intents and distinct use cases.

 **Benefits**